sobolevn/git-secret/CONTRIBUTING.md

 - bash
 - bundler
 - gawk
-- gnupg (or gnupg2), see below if not packaged by your distribution/OS (i.e. OSX)
+- gnupg (or gnupg2), see below if not packaged by your distribution/OS (i.e. MacOS)
 - ruby
-- sha256sum  (on freebsd and OSX `shasum` is used instead)
+- sha256sum  (on freebsd and MacOS `shasum` is used instead)
 - [shellcheck](https://github.com/koalaman/shellcheck)

 To test `git-secret` using test-kitchen, you will also need: